pi-hole/docs/docs/guides/github/how-to-signoff.md

 #### Creating your signoff

-Git has a `-s | --signoff` command line option to append this automatically to your commit message:
+Git has a `-s | --signoff` command-line option to append this automatically to your commit message:

 ```bash
 git commit --signoff --message 'This is my commit message'